Kitrinx/NES_MiSTer/README.md

 Copy the NES_\*.rbf file to the root of the SD card.
 Create a **NES** folder on the root of the card, and place NES roms (\*.NES) inside this folder.
 The ROMs must have an iNES or NES2.0 header, which most already do.
 NES2.0 headers are prefered for the best accuracy.
 To have a game ROM load automatically upon starting the core and place it in the **NES** folder.
 - boot0.rom = FDS BIOS file.
 Will be used for any FDS images loaded
 - boot1.rom = NES Cart file.
 Can be used with boot0.rom (BIOS) in place
-- boot2.rom = FDS image file.
-Requires boot0.rom (BIOS).
-Use a blank FDS (header only) to boot the FDS BIOS without a disk image.
+- boot2.rom = Custom Palette file.
+This will set the custom palette option by default.
 - boot3.rom = NFS image file.
 Can be used with boot0.rom (BIOS) in place

 ## Famicom Disk System Usage